-- She cries at the sight of red pencil corrections: “You wrote on my paper!”
+- Cry at the sight of red pencil corrections: “You wrote on my paper!”

-- She becomes quickly disheartened if you suggest any changes to her writing.
+- Become disheartened if you suggest any changes to their writing.

 Guiding the Strong-Willed Writer

 From childhood onward, I have been that strong-willed writer.
-My mother began homeschooling me when I was in second grade, and she quickly encountered childish tears and protests whenever she corrected my writing assignments.
+My mother began homeschooling me when I was in second grade, and she quickly encountered my tears and protests whenever she corrected a writing assignments.

-When I entered high school, my parents enrolled me in Kim and Debbie’s WriteShop class, and the course was a perfect fit for my tenacious ways.
+When I entered high school, my parents enrolled me in a WriteShop class, and the course was a perfect fit for my tenacious ways.
 When I went on to study American literature in college, my essential personality was blessedly unchanged.
 However, I carried with me those fundamental writing skills I first learned as a young high schooler.

-Your strong-willed child is who she is, and you cannot change that about her.
-You can, however, guide her into a mastery of writing skills.
+Your strong-willed children are who they are, and you cannot change that about them.
+You can, however, guide them into a mastery of writing skills.
 Speaking from experience, I offer four teaching tools for more effective—and, I hope, more enjoyable—writing instruction:

 1. Teach self-editing skills.

 Checklists are invaluable tools for teaching self-editing.
-Instead of giving your student red-pencil corrections, give a checklist with reminders about strong nouns, colorful adjectives, various sentence starters, minimal “to be” verbs, etc. It diffuses emotion when she holds her paper accountable to a list of lesson requirements instead of weighing it against her own subjective expectations.
+Instead of giving your kids red-pencil corrections, give a checklist with reminders about strong nouns, colorful adjectives, various sentence starters, minimal “to be” verbs, etc. It diffuses emotion when you hold their paper accountable to a list of lesson requirements instead of weighing it against their own (or your) subjective expectations.